-- Transportation services, facilities, information and other resources are distributed equitably throughout the MPO area; - Transportation-related programs and practices do not adversely impact neighborhoods or groups; - The selection procedure for employees, consultants, construction contractors and subcontractors is fair and equitable; - There are efforts to obtain participation and involvement from traditionally underserved populations in the transportation planning process.
+- Transportation services, facilities, information and other resources are distributed equitably throughout the MPO area: - Transportation-related programs and practices do not adversely impact neighborhoods or groups; - The selection procedure for employees, consultants, construction contractors and subcontractors is fair and equitable; - There are efforts to obtain participation and involvement from traditionally underserved populations in the transportation planning process.

-- Maintain a Title VI Program Plan document.
-Plan will be updated in late FY-2018 but will need to be maintained with up-to-date data, processes, and other necessary information. - Maintain socioeconomic and demographic data in map overlays to evaluate proposed projects and the distribution of transportation resources and services in the community (in the TIP and MTP). - Keep all MPO documents and processes in compliance with Title VI and ADA requirements. - Keep local public agencies with over 50 employees within MPO area (Nicholasville and Lexington-Fayette) informed of requirement to have ADA & Section 504 Transition Plans. - Seek Title VI and ADA representation and input in the on-going transportation planning process as outlined in the Participation Plan. - Continue participation in the LFUCG Mayor's Commission for Citizens with Disabilities. - Assist transit agencies with analysis of transportation accessibility and options for aging, disabled, and low income populations.
+- Maintain a Title VI Program Plan document. - Maintain socioeconomic and demographic data in map overlays to evaluate proposed projects and the distribution of transportation resources and services in the community (in the TIP and MTP). - Keep all MPO documents and processes in compliance with Title VI and ADA requirements. - Keep local public agencies with over 50 employees within MPO area (Nicholasville and Lexington-Fayette) informed of requirement to have ADA & Section 504 Transition Plans. - Seek Title VI and ADA representation and input in the on-going transportation planning process as outlined in the Participation Plan. - Continue participation in the LFUCG Mayor's Commission for Citizens with Disabilities.